cairis-platform/cairis/docs/install.rst

    sudo apt-get install python3-dev build-essential mysql-server mysql-client graphviz docbook dblatex python3-pip python3-mysqldb python3-numpy git libmysqlclient-dev --no-install-recommends texlive-latex-extra docbook-utils inkscape libxml2-dev libxslt1-dev poppler-utils python3-setuptools pandoc

 If you are installing Ubuntu 18.04 LTS or later, or have not been prompted to set a root database password, you will need to set this manually.
+This entails starting mysqld with the --skip-grant-tables option, logging into mysql as root, and setting the root password by hand.
 You can find instructions on how to do that `here <https://linuxconfig.org/how-to-reset-root-mysql-password-on-ubuntu-18-04-bionic-beaver-linux>`_.

+In addition to the above, you also need to update my MySQL server system variables.
+You can do this by adding or updating the below values to your mysqld.cnf file.
+In Ubuntu 19.04, you can find this in /etc/mysql/mysql.conf.d, but the file location might differ depending on your OS and MySQL version:

+   thread_stack = 256K
+   max_sp_recursion_depth = 255
+   log_bin_trust_function_creators = 1

 Clone the latest version of the CAIRIS github repository, and use pip to install the dependencies in the root directory, i.e.